RjCorla/react-anime-watchlist/README.md

 ### Installation

-npm-install => install dependencies npm-run-dev => for development use npm-run-buid => for production build
+npm-install => install dependencies, npm-run-dev => for development use, npm-run-buid => for production build,